tjvantoll/articles/design-systems/part-2.md

 Next, open your three new files and paste in the code below.

 > **NOTE**:
 > * These components are purposefully simple so we can focus on the workflow.
+You’ll build more complex components in the third part of this article series.
 > * If you use Angular or Vue, you would write these components with those Angular or Vue syntax, and not the React syntax you see below.

 ``` JavaScript